This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 I. Minimum Ages

 Those of any age under 21 may drink.
 But a parent, guardian, grandparent, or legal-age spouse must give the alcohol.
+Many do this to teach moderation.
+This approach is effective.

 It’s illegal for those under 21 to drive with a blood alcohol concentration (BAC) above 0.02%.
 It’s also illegal for anyone to operate a boat with a BAC over 0.08%.

 II.
-More Massachusetts Alcohol Laws
+Other Massachusetts Alcohol Laws

 A. Selling Alcohol